Updated: Nov 9, 2020

 The treatment of disease, injury, or deformity by physical methods such as heat treatment and exercise rather than by drugs or surgery.

-This means that physiotherapy plays a key role in enabling people to improve their health, wellbeing, and quality of life.
+Physiotherapy plays a key role in enabling people to improve their health, wellbeing and quality of life.

 What is the use of Physiotherapy?

 Physiotherapy also means the treatment of any pain, disease or injury by physical means.
 A physiotherapist seeks to identify and maximize quality of life and movement potential through prevention, intervention (treatment), promotion and rehabilitation.

 Physiotherapy has existed as a form of treatment for dysfunctions and disabilities for years.
 It is considered a key treatment in the rehabilitation of patients suffering from debilitating conditions as a result of accidents or diseases.

 Physiotherapy is the most effective form of treatment for reducing pain in the body and putting its movements on the right track towards healing.

 It takes 4.5 years to get a bachelors degree certificate and 2 years to complete a Masters program in Physiotherapy.

 A Doctor of Physical Therapy (DPT) degree is a post-baccalaureate 3-4 year degree which may be conferred upon successful completion of a professional doctoral program.